karenpayneoregon/enumeration-globbing-folders-files/GlobbingProject/readme.md

 ﻿# About

+> **Note**
+> Original code was displaying results in real time to a ListBox, now writes to a log file.

 Demonstrates basic use of [Matcher.AddExclude](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.filesystemglobbing.matcher.addexclude?view=dotnet-plat-ext-6.0) and [Matcher.AddInclude](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.filesystemglobbing.matcher.addinclude?view=dotnet-plat-ext-6.0) for [file globbing](https://docs.microsoft.com/en-us/dotnet/core/extensions/file-globbing).

 Objective, to get all files under the current Visual Studio solution which are at the root folder and below.